 \begin{tool} As a tool to help further research, we designed a small helper program based on the Julia library.
 It uses the exhaustive search provided by the proprietary solver Gurobi on the previously discussed ILP model to find all possible combinations of placing $d$ non-attacking queens on a polyomino~\cite{GadgetCheck}. \end{tool}

-The translation to an ILP process was used to calculate the previously unknown minimal numbers of non-attacking queens guarding the $n\times n$ chessboards for $n=26,\ldots,31$, which allowed us to extend the OEIS sequence \href{https://oeis.org/A075324}{A075324}~\cite{oeis}.
-To model the general minimal domination problem (sequence \href{https://oeis.org/A075458}{A075458}), one only needs to remove the independence constraints.
+The translation to an ILP process was used to calculate the previously unknown minimum numbers of non-attacking queens guarding the $n\times n$ chessboards for $n=26,\ldots,31$, which allowed us to extend the OEIS sequence \href{https://oeis.org/A075324}{A075324}~\cite{oeis}.
+To model the general minimum domination problem (sequence \href{https://oeis.org/A075458}{A075458}), one only needs to remove the independence constraints.

+Our model can also be translated into a boolean satisfiability problem, since $\sum_i x_i \geq 1$ is equivalent to $\bigvee_i x_i$ and $\sum_i x_i \leq 1$ is equivalent to $\bigwedge_{i} \bigwedge_{j, i \neq q} (\overline{x}_i \lor \overline{x}_j$).
+This allowed us to solve the optimization problems with the state-of-the-art maxSAT solver Loandra~\cite{loandra}, but its runtime could not compete with the ILP solvers we tested.
+Interestingly, the better performance of ILP for these types of problems was commented upon by Knuth\footnote{``The author was able to reach $n = 47$ with dancing-links-based methods, in an afternoon.
+But he knew that integer programming is significantly faster for `linear' applications such as the $n$ queens problem (see answer 36).
+So he enlisted the help of Matteo Fischetti; and sure enough, Matteo was able to extend the results dramatically''~\cite[Answer~236, p.477]{KnuthTAOCP4b}.}; see the analysis of Fischetti and Salvagnin on a generalization of the $n$-queens puzzle for an example~\cite{Fischetti18}.

-Furthermore, we tested the performance of our solver on the problem of finding the maximal number of non-attacking queens that can be placed on a $d$--hypercube of size $n$.
+Furthermore, we tested the performance of our solver on the problem of finding the maximum number of non-attacking queens that can be placed on a $d$--hypercube of size $n$.

-Table~\ref{tab:known-values} presents for reference many sequences of maximal independent queen domination problems on $n^d$ hypercube.
-Some of the sequences are known and are indexed in OEIS~~\cite{oeis}: the queens on a cube of size $n$~ \href{https://oeis.org/A068940}{A068940}; queens on a tesseract \href{https://oeis.org/A068941}{A068941}; queens on a $d$--dimensional hypercube of side length $3$ \href{https://oeis.org/A115992}{A115992}.
+Table~\ref{tab:known-values} presents for reference many sequences of maximum independent queen domination problems on a $n^d$ hypercube.
+Some of the sequences are known and are indexed in OEIS~~\cite{oeis}: the queens on a cube of size $n$~ \href{https://oeis.org/A068940}{A068940}; queens on a tesseract \href{https://oeis.org/A068941}{A068941}; and queens on a $d$--dimensional hypercube of side length $3$ \href{https://oeis.org/A115992}{A115992}.
 We have extended the sequences of domination numbers for $d$--dimensional tesseracts of side length $4$ and of $4$--dimensional tesseracts of side length $n$ using our model---the program is available at~\cite{GitHubHypercube}.

-From the data we found with our computations, we conjecture the following formula for the maximal number of non-attacking queens on the hypercube. \begin{conjecture} The maximal non-attacking queen set problem on a d-dimensional hypercube of side length $4$ has the solution size $2^d$ for $d \geq 4$. \end{conjecture}
+From the data we found with our computations, we conjecture the following formula for the maximum number of non-attacking queens on the hypercube. \begin{conjecture} The maximum non-attacking queen set problem on a d-dimensional hypercube of side length $4$ has the solution size $2^d$ for $d \geq 4$. \end{conjecture}